Texas Tech University

 • Cash/credit cards accepted.

-• Group rates are available for groups 10 or more.
+• Group rates are available for parties with 10 or more people.

 • Daycares and summer camps are welcome.
 Please call or email for more information.